-The Doctor of Business Administration (DBA) program is designed for business professionals and instructor-level faculty seeking a doctorate to pursue an academic career.
+The Doctor of Business Administration (DBA) program with a Management Concentration is designed for business professionals and instructor-level faculty seeking a doctorate to pursue an academic career.
 The program facilitates students’ transition toward knowledge development through comprehensive understanding of the thought processes in the discipline.
 The curriculum encourages a balanced approach to learning both conceptual and methodological components.

 Classes are led by doctoral faculty with extensive experience in university teaching and research.
 Mitchell DBA faculty are widely published in these areas and work closely with the DBA students to bring their own research interests to publication.

 Doctoral students are admitted each spring with classes beginning in May.
 The program is designed to allow all requirements to be completed in 36 months.

 Courses will meet Friday, Saturday and half-day Sunday sessions held 11 times per year during the first two years of the program and 6 to 8 times per year during Year 3 of the program.
 Each session will include pre-session preparation activities and will be followed by post-session assignments which may be submitted electronically.

 Applicants should have a Master's degree in business from a nationally accredited school and five years of managerial or academic teaching experience.
 Documentation requirements include official transcripts from the MBA or other Masters program, current CV/resume and three letters of reference.
 You can begin the application process in two ways: